wikfeldt/shorttalk-coderefinery/talk.md

  - aim: reach sustainability after phase 2 concludes in 2021

 - Closer collaboration with the Carpentries
- - coordinate workshops
+ - coordinate workshops - define training levels
- - share instructors
+ - leave Git introduction to Software Carpentry
- - require Carpentry instructor training for new instructors
+ - share instructors (and require Carpentry instructor training!)
  - contribute lessons to Software Carpentry

 ## **Invitation**
 CodeRefinery lesson material is open source (CC BY-SA 4.0) and can be used/improved by anyone
   - [coderefinery.org/lessons/](http://coderefinery.org/lessons/)
   - All feedback highly welcome!
+  - @coderefine
 ---

 # Acknowledgments